ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 ## Demo

-Use the editor provided below to test the autoformatting feature.
-Try using Markdown shortcodes while typing, for example:
+Test the autoformatting feature in the editor below.
+Try using Markdown shortcodes while typing.

-1. Delete all editor content.
-2. Press <kbd>#</kbd> and then <kbd>Space</kbd>.
-3. The current line will be instantly turned into a heading and you can keep on typing without interruption.

-If needed, you can revert the automatic change by pressing <kbd>Backspace</kbd>.

 {@snippet features/autoformat}